Pink Floyd – The Wall: Plot

-Now inside his wall, Pink does not leave his hotel room and begins to lose his mind to metaphorical "worms".
-He shaves all his body hair and watches television.
+Now trapped inside his wall, Pink does not leave his hotel room and begins to lose his mind to metaphorical "worms".
+He shaves all his body hair and watches television, particularly the epic docudrama war film The Dam Busters (1955).
 The young Pink searches through the trenches of the war, eventually finding himself as an adult.
-Young Pink runs in terror and appears at a railway station, with the people demanding that the soldiers return home.
-Returning to the present, Pink's manager finds him in his hotel room, drugged and unresponsive.
-A paramedic injects him to enable him to perform.
+Young Pink runs away in terror and appears at a railway station, with the soldiers being reunited with their loved ones.
+After failing to find his father, the people demand that the soldiers return home.
+Returning to the present, Pink's manager finds him in his hotel room, completely unresponsive, and has a paramedic inject him with drugs to enable him to perform.

-In this state, Pink thinks he is a dictator, and his concert is a fascist rally.
+In this drugged-out state, Pink hallucinates himself as a fascist dictator and his concert as a neo-Nazi rally.
 His followers attack blacks, gays, and Jews.
-He then holds a rally in London.
-Marching hammers goose-step across ruins.
-Pink stops hallucinating and screams "stop", deciding he no longer wants to be in the wall.
+He then holds a rally in London and imagines marching hammers goose-stepping across ruins.
+Pink stops hallucinating and screams, "Stop!", deciding he no longer wants to be trapped behind the wall.
 He cowers in a bathroom stall, quietly singing to himself as a security guard walks past him.
-Pink, as a rag doll, is on trial for "showing feelings of an almost human nature".
-His teacher and wife accuse him, while his mother tries to take him home.
-His sentence is "to be exposed before his peers," and the judge gives the order to "tear down the wall!".
-Following a prolonged silence, the wall is smashed and Pink screams.
-Children clean up a pile of debris and empty a Molotov cocktail.
+As an animated rag doll, Pink puts himself on trial for "showing feelings of an almost human nature".
+His teacher and wife both accuse and berate him for his actions, while his mother tries to take him home, because she doesn't want him to get in any trouble.

+The judge sentences Pink "to be exposed before his peers", and gives the order to "tear down the wall!".
+Following a prolonged silence, the wall is destroyed, and Pink screams in terror.
+While Pink's ultimate fate is left unknown, children can be seen cleaning up a pile of debris and grabbing bricks, with one of them emptying a Molotov cocktail.